The Marine Life Information Network

 Body flexibility

-Characteristic feeding methodActive suspension feeder, No information
+Characteristic feeding methodActive suspension feeder

 Diet/food source